What is Net neutrality? The ultimate guide (Updated 2025)

 With ISPs unable to control the flow of data or charge higher fees for priority services, the internet is more open to entrepreneurs and innovative ideas.

-In 2014, Netflix announced they paid Comcast and Verizon extra to avoid bandwidth throttling.
-The fear is that, rather than R&D investments, ISPs will leverage their quality of service and demand payments to refrain from bandwidth throttling.
+In 2014, Netflix announced that they paid Comcast and Verizon extra to avoid bandwidth throttling.
+This raises the fear that, rather than R&D investments, ISPs will leverage their quality of service and demand payments to refrain from bandwidth throttling.

-As internet users prefer responsive websites, just a single second delay can cause them to lose interest, and this is where bandwidth discrimination by ISPs can lead to issues.
-For example, if small businesses’ sites don’t load as fast as larger competitors’, they will suffer.
+As internet users prefer responsive websites, just a single second delay can cause them to lose interest.
+Here, bandwidth discrimination by ISPs can damage businesses.
+For example, if small businesses’ sites don’t load as fast as larger competitors’, they could suffer.

 ISPs have argued against the net neutrality rules claiming they take away their ability to better monetize business, driving away investors.
-That in the long term, net neutrality will impede and damage networks.
+Their reasoning is that, in the long term, net neutrality will impede development and damage networks.

-Some opponents of net neutrality rules consider them “overkill,” claiming that, “the internet has functioned well for the past 15 years without it.”
+Some opponents of net neutrality rules consider them “overkill,” claiming that, “the internet has [previously] functioned well” without it.
 The argument here is that government regulations would only hinder innovation.

 My concern is that, by imposing those heavy-handed economic regulations on Internet service providers big and small, we could end up disincentivizing companies from wanting to build out Internet access to a lot of parts of the country, in low-income, urban and rural areas, for example.